 Examines the Supreme Court as a political institution and custodian of the governmental system.
 Prerequisite: GOV 100.

 Explores civil rights and liberties in the American system, with emphasis on current problems and recent Court decisions.
 Prerequisite: GOV 100.

 317. Trial Courts and the Justice System.
 (S)

-Examines the interrelationship between the mass media (including print, broadcast and new media), public opinion and American politics, giving particular attention to ways in which the media and public opinion both help influence and are influenced by the political process.
+Examines the role of the mass media (including print, broadcast, and new media) in American politics, giving particular attention to the ways in which the media both influence and are influenced by political actors and the political process.
 Prerequisite: GOV 100.
 Same as TDF 318.
-Medvic

 324. Asian Politics.
 (NW) (S)